-Subscribe to support Deborah's work and read subscriber-only content.
+Subscribe to Deborah to support their work and read subscriber-only content.

 Deborah L. Davitt was raised in Reno, Nevada, but received her MA in English from Penn State.
 She currently lives in Houston, Texas with her husband and son.
 Her poetry has received Rhysling, Dwarf Star, and Pushcart nominations and appeared in over twenty journals; her short fiction has appeared in InterGalactic Medicine Show, Compelling Science Fiction, and Galaxy's Edge.
 For more about her work, please see www.edda-earth.com.